 11. Payee Manager Bank Details

-Students are required to sign up for Global Pay Payee Manager, a direct deposit service offered through Western Union Business Solutions which allows payment directly to a UK bank account (or in exceptional circumstances such as the Coronavirus emergency situation to a US bank account).
+For current students with a US loan for the 2020-2021 academic year, you are required to sign up for Global Pay Payee Manager, a direct deposit service offered through Western Union Business Solutions which allows payment directly to a UK bank account (or in exceptional circumstances such as the Coronavirus emergency situation to a US bank account).

 If you do not submit bank details, we will be unable to request your loan funds from the US Treasury and this will delay your disbursement.